What is orienteering?

 Will my child ever be out of sight of a coach?

 Probably yes.
 Due to the nature of the sport, and the number of children we coach, it is very likely that your child will be out of sight of a coach at some point during the program.
 The early sessions are designed to keep the children contained in small areas, but the distances covered increase over time.
 In the later sessions, the exercises are designed so that children cross paths with others during their run.
 All children are provided with a safety whistle, and they will be instructed to blow it if they are lost and confused.
-Our coaches roam the course checking on how the children are doing, and sometimes “shadow” children for section, providing one-on-one coaching.
+Our coaches roam the course checking on how the children are doing, and sometimes “shadow” them, providing one-on-one coaching.

 What happens if my child gets lost?